 In the period between 1801 and 1940, less than 2% of all the Supreme Court’s decisions were decided by a 5–4 vote.
 By contrast, the Rehnquist and Roberts Courts have seen just over 20% of their cases be decided by this small margin.
 This shift provides a clear indication that polarization has indeed spread to the judiciary.

 Virtually every vote is split along party or ideological lines, instead of Constitutional ones.
+The Judiciary has become just another political branch, elected by the legislature and executive.

 The Problems of Judicial Activism